SteveJustin1963/tec-8x8x8/README.md

 In other projects this could be xy coils and luminance in a crt tube, or xy stepper motor + laser, or xyz robot arm, or telescope control, ...

 So using out() opcode like this allows writing to the BOTH data and address at the same time!
-The latches need to be anabled at right time to pickup the data, then we transfer this to the 8x8x8 kit.
+The latches need to be enabled at right time to pickup the data, then we transfer this to the 8x8x8 kit.

 ```
 out(c),reg